aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/_index.md

 ---
-title: "Make OneNote Accessible Java – Image Alternative Text"
+title: "Add Image Alternative Text to OneNote with Aspose.Note for Java"
 linktitle: OneNote Image Alternative Text
 second_title: Aspose.Note Java API
 description: "Learn how to make onenote accessible java by adding alt text to images using Java and Aspose.Note.
 This step‑by‑step tutorial shows you the exact steps to improve accessibility and meet WCAG 2.1."